Milestones and Achievements

 The first two residential scholarships for Indigenous students are established.
 The Creative Thinking Summer School and the University of Melbourne Science Summer School are held for the first time at Trinity College; these became the Young Leaders Summer Schools in 2007.

-The Revd Dr Andrew B McGowan commences as the seventh Warden.
+The Revd Dr Andrew Brian McGowan, formerly Director of the Theological School, commences as the seventh Warden.

 A new residential building known as 'Gourlay' is opened on the site of the old 'woodheap', providing 22 ensuite rooms for postgraduates and senior students, a tutor's flat, two visiting scholar apartments, and a multi-purpose basement facility.